 Are there any charges for closing or transferring a Pilling SIPP?

 Cash can be transferred to another SIPP manager at no cost.
 You may prefer to sell the investments at our normal dealing rates to convert them into cash.
 Individual shareholdings can be transferred out of the SIPP to another SIPP manager at a cost of £24 per holding.
 Please note there is also a fee of £75 plus VAT payable to Investcentre when you transfer out to another manager.

 Yes.
 Not every client has the confidence or wishes to run pension investments without help and we offer Investment Managed and Discretionary Managed facilities to both new and existing SIPPs.

 We also offer a managed portfolio service for smaller investors; the Pilling Ideal Portfolios.
-There are 6 models Income, Higher Income, Growth, Aggressive Growth, Overseas Growth and Conservative.
-Full details and application form are available in our PIP brochure.
+There are 6 models Income, Higher Income, Growth, Aggressive Growth (formerly Select Opportunities), Overseas Growth and Conservative.
+Full details and application form are available in our PIP section.

 What is the Investment Management Service?

 This is where your investment decisions are made with the help of your own Investment Manager.
 We will discuss any ideas you have or indeed create a portfolio structure for you.
 You will receive full written reports on your portfolio with an economic review every six months.
 Our fee for the management of your portfolio is 0.75% per annum of the value on the first £250,000 and 0.5% on any balance.
 The fee will be charged every six months in arrears at the time of your review.